-You want to get on the first page of Google.
+You want to get on the first page of Google in 2022.
 To do so, you're competing with every other business in your industry.
-Some have years of experience on you.
+Some have years of experience with you.
 Some have marketing departments that dwarf your own.
 Some have marketing budgets larger than your business's entire budget.
 Can you still do it?
 Can you still get to that first page?
 Yes.
-It takes work, building content over time, and knowing the ins and outs of your task from SEO keywords to Google SERP features.
+It takes work, building content over time, and knowing the ins and outs of your task from search engine optimization keywords to Google search results.

 There's no one, single way to get to the first page of Google:

 You can get there through business and map listings.
 This is one of your first stops and pretty straightforward.
 You can get there through the creation of content.
 This includes your web pages as well as blog posts and articles you post, and other content such as videos you host.
 Your website content may feature in the “People also ask” section that delivers answers to commonly asked questions about certain topics.
 You can also pay for ads that lead people toward your landing pages.

 Google My Business is a free tool for local business owners.
 You've used it before when you search for businesses of a certain type near you.
 Google Maps gives you a map of the nearest businesses that fit your search query as well as accompanying listings.

 Create a Google My Business profile so your business shows up on local searches.
 Keep your name consistent across all searches.
 This means every character you enter should be the same every time.
 It won't be like it if you abbreviate once and write out a full name in another field.

 Make sure to complete the entire profile as thoroughly as you can.
 A complete listing gets seven times the clicks an incomplete one will.
 Keep your information as updated as possible.

 Provide service.
 If you list a number as your business's phone number, answer that number.
 Have a voice mail set up.
 Return calls.
 Businesses that have positive Google reviews get boosted to the first page of results.